mazar-farran/hdc_firmware/README.md

 ## Troubleshooting

 ### How Do I Find The Target's IP Address?
-The target gets an IP address from the an external DHCP server (which you have to provide if one isn't already on the LAN).
+The target gets an IP address on the wired ethernet adapter from the an external DHCP server (which you have to provide if one isn't already on the LAN).
 If you have a console, then you can run `ip addr`.
 If you don't have a working console, you can search for the target on your subnet using `arp-scan`.
-For example, on a `192.168.1.xxx` subnet:
+For example, on a `192.168.1.xxx` subnet LAN:
 ```
 sudo arp-scan 192.168.1.0/24
 ```